March 24, 2025

 Introduction

 Prior authorizations (PAs) have been used as a primary utilization management tool for many years.
-Employers see prior authorization as one of the most important tools at their disposal to prevent inappropriate utilization of a medication or medical service.
-According to Business Group on Health’s 2024 Large Employer Health Care Strategy Survey, 96% of employers use PAs to manage specialty medications, whether the claim goes through the pharmacy or medical benefit.1 However, multiple concerns related to the large volume of PAs, associated administrative burden and delays in treatment, along with the inability of PA processes to keep up with progressing care protocols and personalized medicine standards, are causing increased frustration with the PA process for various stakeholders, including patients.
+PAs were originally introduced under Medicare and Medicaid as a way to alleviate crowded hospital systems and provide relief for providers who were overcapacity.
+Employers see PA as one of the most important tools at their disposal to prevent inappropriate utilization of care, including medications or medical items and services, which in turn helps to mitigate waste and manage costs across the plan for employees and the employer.
+According to Business Group on Health’s 2025 Employer Health Care Strategy Survey, 95% of employers use PAs to manage specialty medications.1 The goal of the PA process, which most stakeholders philosophically agree with, is to reduce ineffective and costly nonevidence-based care.
+There are, however, mounting concerns from all sides about how that goal is achieved.
+In some cases, the large volume of PAs, associated administrative burden and delays in treatment, along with the inability of PA processes to keep up with progressing care protocols and personalized medicine standards, are highlighting the need for reassessment of the PA process to benefit all stakeholders, including patients.

-Regularly monitoring and evaluating the PA processes in place for their plans can help employers determine whether the PA process adds value to them as plan sponsors and plan participants.
-Additionally, employers can use this information to gain insights into areas in the PA process that need improvement and advance their cost and quality of care objectives.
+Regularly monitoring and evaluating the PA processes the carriers administer can help employers understand the value that PAs deliver and the impact they have on plan participants.
+Additionally, employers can use this information to gain insights into areas of the PA process that need improvement to advance their quality and cost of care objectives.
 By asking for regular reporting on PAs from their partners, employers can ensure that this utilization management solution is accomplishing what it is truly intended to do.

 What Is Prior Authorization?